-After three and a half hours by bus from Lisbon we arrived in Porto, another hottest destination in Portugal.
-People say Porto was once gloomy and foggy city.
-Today everyone have different opinion, and for most of the people visiting Portugal Porto is a must see destination.
+After three and a half hours by bus from Lisbon, we arrived in Porto, another hottest destination in Portugal.
+People say Porto was once a gloomy and foggy city.
+Today everyone has a different opinion, and for most of the people visiting Portugal Porto is a must-see destination.
 But what is so special about this city?
-Its lively and cosmpolitan spirit, cultual and historic heritage, street art masterpieces, nightlife, food, port wine and last but definitely not the least its people – they all create the essence of the city.
+Its lively and cosmopolitan spirit, cultural and historic heritage, street art masterpieces, nightlife, food, port wine and last but definitely not the least its people – they all create the essence of the city.

 Saturday Evening in Porto

-It seemed like we are on one big open air festival.
-Variety of different bars and clubs together with different music will please all the tastes.
+It seemed like we are in one big open-air festival.
+A variety of different bars and clubs together with different music will please all the tastes.
 The only thing to remember is that clubs in Porto tend to open late, around 2-3 a.m.
-But this is the case in whole Portugal.
+But this is the case in the whole of Portugal.
 Anyway, it’s great to know that Porto is affordable, has great food, a lively nightlife what is more than enough for an entertaining weekend getaway.

 Porto History Tour

-After the long night, the next day was reserved for the easy going stroll through the city.
+After the long night, the next day was reserved for an easy-going stroll through the city.
 After we picked up our Porto Cards in a Tourism office we joined an organised city tour at Praça da Liberdade and started to learn about history, art and customs.
-We also discovered secrets of its charismatic people through interesting stories.
+We also discovered the secrets of its charismatic people through interesting stories.
 All of it we did while walking through cities narrow and mysterious streets.

 During 60 years the whole Iberian peninsula was united under the Spanish Habsburg kings, and Porto had benefits as it grew administratively and urbanely at the time.
-During 18th century Porto became important industrial centre due to its Porto wines what led to many neoclassical and baroque buildings where wealthy families from that time found their homes.
+During the 18th century, Porto became an important industrial centre due to its Porto wines which led to many neoclassical and baroque buildings where wealthy families from that time found their homes.

-Later on, in 1807 Napoleon invaded Portugal and royal family departed to Brazil, at that time Portugal’s colony.
-Moving the royal court to Brazil turned Rio into the capital of Portugal for following thirteen years.
-Eighteenth century was for Porto prosperous time during which entire urban area of Porto was revolutionised.
-Following century was more or less pretty calm – it was marked with several conflicts with French, and cholera epidemics.
-From that time on the city of Porto is living in its world of constant progress where most of history moments left its mark what today creates particular cities’ character.
+Later on, in 1807 Napoleon invaded Portugal and the royal family departed to Brazil, at that time Portugal’s a colony.
+Moving the royal court to Brazil turned Rio into the capital of Portugal for the following thirteen years.
+Eighteenth-century was for Porto prosperous time during which the entire urban area of Porto was revolutionised.
+The following century was more or less pretty calm – it was marked with several conflicts with the French, and cholera epidemics.
+From that time on the city of Porto is living in its world of constant progress where most of the historical moments left their mark what today creates particular cities’ character.

 Street Art in Porto

 While walking through Porto it’s impossible not to notice remarkable pieces of street art.
-Street art is another story of the city which always has a message behind it, and showed one more time the resilience and tenacity of Portuguese nation.
-It’s an altruistic art form created to leave an impression of society and represents well accepted themes.
+Street art is another story of the city that always has a message behind it, and showed one more time the resilience and tenacity of the Portuguese nation.
+It’s an altruistic art form created to leave an impression of society and represents well-accepted themes.
 All of this makes people love it, and it’s great if you keep your eyes wide open while walking.

-With a visit to Jardim do Morro we put an end to our second day in Porto.
-Enjoying in the easygoing atmosphere, live music and couple of drinks we watched the sunset and said goodbye to another day full of experiences.
+With a visit to Jardim do Morro, we put an end to our second day in Porto.
+Enjoying the easygoing atmosphere, live music and a couple of drinks we watched the sunset and said goodbye to another day full of experiences.

 Experiencing the Essence of Porto – Port wine, Gardens and the Beach

-As soon as we entered the winery, we had the opportunity to see the timeline of their business, and afterwards we were guided through the Port cellar.
+As soon as we entered the winery, we had the opportunity to see the timeline of their business, and afterwards, we were guided through the Port cellar.
 During the guided tour we learned about tradition, experience and knowledge Graham’s puts into its business.
-It’s impressive three centuries story told through the interesting, informative and at the same time easy going way as it should be when we talk about wines.
-The guided tour ends with a tasting in an impressive space where you can take your time and immerse yourself into tastes of Port wine.
+It’s an impressive three centuries story told in the interesting, informative and at the same time easy-going way as it should be when we talk about wines.
+The guided tour ends with a tasting in an impressive space where you can take your time and immerse yourself in the tastes of Port wine.

 To end our Porto visit we took the 500 bus route and headed towards Praia de Matosinhos.
-This route is very convenient as it takes you from the very centre of the city down the cost all the way to the beach.
-As Matosinhos is directly at the Atlantic coast we were welcomed by wind which perfectly suites surfers.
-The beach is easy reachable from the centre of Porto, and that makes it convenient getaway for those looking for a bit different atmosphere than those in the city.
-Among sports activities, Matoshinos is also known by its restaurants with fresh sea food.
+This route is very convenient as it takes you from the very centre of the city down the coast all the way to the beach.
+As Matosinhos is directly at the Atlantic coast we were welcomed by the wind which perfectly suites surfers.
+The beach is easily reachable from the centre of Porto, and that makes it a convenient getaway for those looking for a bit different atmosphere than those in the city.
+Among sports activities, Matoshinos is also known for its restaurants with fresh seafood.

-Three days in Porto, European Best Destination for 2017, were enough to get more into Portuguese culture and spirit and prepare ourself for the next stop on our Portugal trip – Madeira.
+Three days in Porto, European Best Destination for 2017, were enough to get more into Portuguese culture and spirit and prepare ourselves for the next stop on our Portugal trip – Madeira.

 Benefits of Porto Card

-The Porto Card is a city pass which has helped us a lot to discover the best Porto has to offer.
+The Porto Card is a city pass that has helped us a lot to discover the best Porto has to offer.